SamSpam/code-map/01-technical-tools/Javascript/overview.md

 When the browser client sends a GET request to a server, Javascript code is read line-by-line as it is an interpreted language not requiring a compiler.

 Javascript can be written in an Object-Oriented style or functionally.
 In object oriented programming (OOP), everything is considered an object with state and behaviours.
 Classes are used to define the objects, and states and behaviours are translated in members and methods.
-In functional programming, functions are used to perform individual tasks.
+In functional programming (FP), functions are used to perform individual tasks.
 Functions can be used over and over again, can be passed as arguments and can call themselves (recursion).
 Functions are useful tools to enable modular-style development.

 Apps can be designed either functionally, object-oriented or both.